 Within 2 weeks of your acceptance, you will be able to view your DegreeWorks audit in myOneonta.
 Your DegreeWorks audit is based on the official transcript(s) sent from the college(s) attended and shows how your credits transfer and satisfy current SUNY Oneonta degree requirements.

-Please refer to the College Catalog for more information on General Education requirements for Childhood Education and Early Childhood/Childhood Education majors.
+Please refer to the Academic Catalog for more information on General Education requirements for Childhood Education and Early Childhood/Childhood Education majors.

 Course equivalencies are based on current information.
 Equivalencies are reviewed frequently and are subject to change without notice.

 Inclusion on this site is not a guarantee of transferability, but rather, a guide to Oneonta equivalencies.